-GRAND JUNCTION, Colo- In four days, children ages 6-12 learn all about dogs and cats at Furry Friends Kids Camp, from how to greet them to how to care for them.
+GRAND JUNCTION, Colo.
+(KREX)- In four days, children ages 6-12 learn all about dogs and cats at Furry Friends Kids Camp, from how to greet them to how to care for them.
 Roice-Hurst Humane Society connects young kids with animals in the shelter through quality time.

 The humane society’s staff and volunteers educate where campers leave with an understanding of pet safety, empathy, and compassion.